CHEM 104A

 Concentration(s): Energy & Environment, Materials

-Past Professors: Tilley
+Past Professors: Bediako

 Summary: This class covers several topics relevant to the study of materials science and chemistry, but not so much chemical engineering.
 THe year begins with analyzing symmetry elements in molecular species and tying the symmetry to measurable quantities and other bonding properties.
 After symmetry, a large part of the course is spent on Molecular Orbital theory of complex molecules to describe (using symmetry) different bonding phenomena and the interesting results that are observed as a result.
 Finally, the course goes into solid-state materials and bonding with a segment very similar to MSE45 in materials science, but then diverges when discussing conductivity, symmetry, and molecular orbital descriptions of bonding.